Food Security

 Our approach

-Improving food security requires a global approach to the responsible and ecological management of water and soil resources.
-We work on two complementary levels: solutions tailored to the needs of individual families and collective initiatives at village level.
+Improving food security implies a global approach to reasoned and ecological management of water and soil resources.
+We work on two complementary levels: solutions adapted to the needs of individual families and collective initiatives on a village scale.

 To learn more about our food security programs